cauchyschwarz192837/webReport_BugilHCI/README.md

 ---

+## Environment Configuration

+Sensitive credentials are managed securely:

-- OpenAI API key is stored via environment variables (`OPENAI_API_KEY`)
+- `OPENAI_API_KEY` is stored via environment variables.
-- No API credentials are committed to the repository
+- No API credentials are committed to the repository.
+- AWS IAM roles are used for secure cloud configuration.

+---

+## Containerization & Deployment

+The application is packaged using Docker:

+- Dockerfile defines runtime environment
+- Application image built locally
+- Deployed to AWS Elastic Beanstalk using Docker platform